 - 25.1 The executive of all branches included in an electorate area will work cooperatively with each other to invite at least all members in the electorate to join a Local Campaign Committee (LCC).
-In the absence of branch cooperation, Queensland Campaign Committee (QCC) can invite all members of an electorate to form an LCC. - 25.1.1 Where there is only one branch in an electorate, the branch will perform the functions of the LCC. - 25.2 Preselection of candidates will be run by a Returning Officer appointed by the LCC or the Queensland Campaign Committee (QCC) who will follow the By-laws governing preselection of candidates for public office. - 25.3 For selection purposes, branches or the Queensland Campaign Committee (QCC) may appoint a selection panel comprised of no fewer than five members. - 25.4 The process for selecting Candidates for the Federal Senate shall be according to the bylaws. - 25.5 State Council may not exercise a veto against the decision of a Senate ballot unless there is a determination that the conduct of the preselection was so flawed as to have to have been likely to have altered the outcome. - 25.6 If there is only one Candidate for an election to Public office, endorsement shall nevertheless be required from the branch or State Council or their delegated authority. - 25.7 Any Candidate selection panel shall be established under bylaws that set out the criteria under which Potential Candidates are to be evaluated. - 25.8 Where a selection panel is empowered to decide selection, rather than make recommendations on selection to its relevant branch or the State Council, a potential Candidate not selected or not satisfied with the running order may appeal to that relevant body for a review of the decision. - 25.9 All preselected candidates for the House of Representatives or Legislative Assembly or Lord Mayor or Mayor must be reviewed and ratified by the Queensland Campaign Committee to be considered endorsed candidates. - 25.10 All proposed Candidates must be Members of the Greens. - 25.11 Candidates for public office who are members of the Greens whose application has been appropriately approved shall be recognised as endorsed candidates of the Greens. - 25.12 Sitting Parliamentary Members (and Local Government Members if applicable) shall also go through the Candidate selection process before each relevant election. - 25.13 The LCC for each electorate will elect a preference committee who will provide local guidance to the Queensland Campaign Committee for the determination of preferences within the parameters of guidelines formulated by State Council.
+In the absence of branch cooperation, Queensland Campaign Committee (QCC) can invite all members of an electorate to form an LCC. - 25.1.1 Where there is only one branch in an electorate, the branch will perform the functions of the LCC. - 25.2 Preselection of candidates will be run by a Returning Officer appointed by the LCC or the Queensland Campaign Committee (QCC) who will follow the By-laws governing preselection of candidates for public office. - 25.3 For selection purposes, branches or the Queensland Campaign Committee (QCC) may appoint a selection panel comprised of no fewer than five members. - 25.4 The process for selecting Candidates for the Federal Senate shall be according to the bylaws. - 25.5 State Council may not exercise a veto against the decision of a Senate ballot unless there is a determination that the conduct of the preselection was so flawed as to have to have been likely to have altered the outcome. - 25.6 If there is only one Candidate for an election to Public office, endorsement shall nevertheless be required from the branch or State Council or their delegated authority. - 25.7 Any Candidate selection panel shall be established under bylaws that set out the criteria under which Potential Candidates are to be evaluated. - 25.8 Where a selection panel is empowered to decide selection, rather than make recommendations on selection to its relevant branch or the State Council, a potential Candidate not selected or not satisfied with the running order may appeal to that relevant body for a review of the decision. - 25.9 All preselected candidates for the House of Representatives or Legislative Assembly or Lord Mayor or Mayor must be reviewed and ratified by the Queensland Campaign Committee to be considered endorsed candidates. - 25.10 All proposed Candidates must be Members of the Greens. - 25.11 Candidates for public office who are members of the Greens whose application has been appropriately approved shall be recognised as endorsed candidates of the Greens. - 25.11.1 Candidates who face election will be deemed to be an endorsed candidate until four weeks after the return of the writs for that election. - 25.12 Sitting Parliamentary Members (and Local Government Members if applicable) shall also go through the Candidate selection process before each relevant election. - 25.13 The LCC for each electorate will elect a preference committee who will provide local guidance to the

+Queensland Campaign Committee for the determination of preferences within the parameters of guidelines formulated by State Council.

-- 25.14 Pre-selection ballots must satisfy the general principles of free and democratic elections, specifically: - 25.14.1 only members of the party who are electors may vote - 25.14.2 only members of the party who are eligible to vote in the ballot under the party's constitution may vote - 25.14.3 each member has only one vote - 25.14.4 voting must be done by secret ballot - 25.14.5 a member must not be improperly influenced in voting - 25.14.6 a member's ballot paper must be counted if the member's intention is clear - 25.14.7 members' votes must be accurately counted; and - 25.14.8 each person who is seeking selection may be present personally, or may be represented by another person, at the ballot and for scrutiny, and counting of votes. - 25.15 The preselection process will reopen after one year from the time of endorsement by the Queensland Campaign Committee, unless that date is between the issuing of the writs and the return of the writs for the relevant election. - 25.15.1 Candidates who face election will be deemed to be an endorsed candidate until four weeks after the return of the writs for that election.
+- 25.14 Pre-selection ballots must satisfy the general principles of free and democratic elections, specifically: - 25.14.1 only members of the party who are electors may vote - 25.14.2 only members of the party who are eligible to vote in the ballot under the party's constitution may vote - 25.14.3 each member has only one vote - 25.14.4 voting must be done by secret ballot - 25.14.5 a member must not be improperly influenced in voting - 25.14.6 a member's ballot paper must be counted if the member's intention is clear - 25.14.7 members' votes must be accurately counted; and - 25.14.8 each person who is seeking selection may be present personally, or may be represented by another person, at the ballot and for scrutiny, and counting of votes.